digiampietro/hacktivity-2019-samd-firmware-unofficial/README.md

 5. open "firmware.ino" with the Arduino IDE and click "Sketch > Export compiled binary";

-6. in the Arduine IDE logging window, locate where the compiled binary has been created (something similar to "/tmp/arduino\_build\_nnnnnn\_/firmware.ino.bin")
+6. in the Arduino IDE logging window, locate where the compiled binary has been created (something similar to "/tmp/arduino\_build\_nnnnnn\_/firmware.ino.bin")